blueripple/blueripple-research/br-2021-NewMaps/posts/PA_Congressional/inputs/post_daveModelTable.md

 which is helpful for understanding how the model responds to demographics and density.

-- In the second chart, we look at these demographics a different way, placing each NC district according to its proportion of college graduates and non-white citizens of voting age.
+- In the second chart, we look at these demographics a different way, placing each PA district according to its proportion of college graduates and non-white citizens of voting age.
 We also indicate (logarithmic) population density via the size of the circle and modeled D-edge (D-share minus 50%) via color.
 This makes it easier to see that the model predicts larger D vote-share